Date of Degree

 Copyright 2013 Imali Ama Mudunkotuwa

 Mudunkotuwa, Imali Ama.
 "Engineered metal based nanomaterials in aqueous environments: interactions, transformations and implications."
-PhD diss., University of Iowa, 2013.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2013.